The world's largest concentration of natural sandstone arches.

 Directions from Moab

-The entrance to Arches is located 5 miles (8 km) north of Moab, along Highway 191.
+The entrance of Arches is located 5 miles (8km) north of Moab, along highway 191.

 Park Hours